 Transitioning Chicks to the Big Coop

 Finally, the day arrives and your chicks are big enough and feathered out enough (completely feathered normally around 8 weeks) to move to the big coop!
 It’s a big step.
 Make sure you have secure latches on the coop door, shavings on the floor, straw for warmth, and a sturdy roost bar.
 Chickens don’t need food and water inside the coop when they go to roost at night.
 Food in the coop will often attract rodents, which you definitely do not want in the coop.

 Raising chickens is a rewarding homestead project.
-There are daily, weekly and monthly care chores that need to be attended, and lots of fresh eggs to enjoy!
+There are daily, weekly, and monthly care chores that need to be attended to, and lots of fresh eggs to enjoy!
 Daily feed and water changes, quick spruce ups and cleaning, followed by a heavier clean up weekly or monthly, will comprise the chores.
-The coop needs to be dry, and ventilated properly.
+The coop needs to be dry and ventilated properly.
 The cleanup chores will keep it that way.
 Less frequently, chores such as dusting, cleaning the droppings board, scrubbing the feeders and water founts, and replacing the shavings and straw, will take a little bit longer.

-All said, it’s not too stressful raising chickens.
+All said it’s not stressful raising chickens.
 You can expect to find some interesting personalities among your flock.
 It’s not a bad benefit that your backyard chickens will soon provide fresh eggs for your breakfast and baking.

 Whether you’ll be free-ranging them or not, keep reading for more information about raising the healthiest and happiest backyard chickens on your homestead!